usegalaxy-eu/website/docs/_events/2016-11-07-denbi-symposium.md

 - denbi
 ---

-We gave a talk at the de.NBI symposium in Heidelberg.
+We will attend the de.NBI symposium with a talk in Heidelberg.

 More information can be found [here](https://www.denbi.de/events/172-international-de-nbi-symposium-bioinformatics-for-human-health-and-disease).